a Pilgrimage Chaplain

 The Oberammergau Passion Play is a passion play performed since 1634 as a tradition by the inhabitants of the village of Oberammergau, Bavaria, Germany just once every ten years.
 Keeping a pledge made nearly 400 years ago, this reenactment of the crucifixion of Christ preserves the health and well-being of Oberammergau’s residents to this day.

-In the year 2020, the Community of Oberammergau will perform the Passion Play for the 42nd time.
+In the year 2022, the Community of Oberammergau will perform the Passion Play for the 42nd time.
 Watch the most important Passion Play in the world.
-Join a 16-day Journey of Faith to Eastern Europe (Poland, Czechia, Germany, Austria and Hungary) with Oberammergau with Fr.
-Val Pinlac leaving on September 5, 2020.
+Join a 16-day A Journey of Fath to Eastern Europe (Poland, Czechia, Germany, Austria, and Hungary) with Oberammergau with a Pilgrimage Chaplain leaving on September 5, 2022.

 Begin your pilgrimage in Warsaw, Poland.
 Rising from the ashes of its tumultuous past, Warsaw is a fascinating collection of neighborhood and landmarks.
 Next stop is a visit to Niepokalanow, an important pilgrimage shrine founded by St. Maximilian Kolbe.